darthchudi/danfo/README.md

 ![Danfo Logo](https://res.cloudinary.com/chudi/image/upload/v1602901743/Layer_1_2x.png)

-Danfo is an opinionated wrapper around the [Go AMQP library](http://github.com/streadway/amqp)
+Danfo is an opinionated wrapper built on-top of the [Go AMQP library](http://github.com/streadway/amqp).
+It provides a declarative API for working with RabbitMQ in Go.

 ## Goals